Vgarcan/CodeInstitute-proj03-v002/README.md

 | **Job Posting**          | Complete and submit the job posting form                     | Job vacancy is posted with all required details                   | Works as expected   |
 | **Job Posting Analytics**| Access the dashboard to view analytics for job postings      | Display of basic analytics, such as views per job and number of applications received | Works as expected   |

-## Collaborative Efforts

-[Not ready yet]

 ## Current State and Future Plans

 ### Current State

-The platform is currently in development with basic functionalities for user registration, job listing management, and application tracking implemented.
+XemiJobs is currently in a solid development stage, with several core functionalities fully operational.
+Users can register, log in, and manage their profiles seamlessly.
+The platform supports comprehensive job listing management, allowing employers to post, update, and track job vacancies, while job seekers can easily search for jobs, view detailed job descriptions, and manage their applications.
+The dynamic dashboards for both employers and job seekers provide real-time insights and easy access to key metrics, enhancing the overall user experience.
+The platform's modular architecture and responsive design ensure that it runs smoothly across various devices, providing a consistent and efficient user experience.

 ### Future Plans

+As we continue to develop and refine XemiJobs, several enhancements and new features are planned to improve the platform's functionality and user experience:

-- **Enhanced Security:** Implement two-factor authentication and other security measures.
+1. **Enhanced Security:** We are committed to enhancing the security of our platform by implementing two-factor authentication and additional security measures.
+This will further protect user accounts and ensure the integrity of the platform.

-- **Advanced Search:** Improve the search functionality with more filters and sorting options.
+2. **Advanced Search:** To help users find job opportunities more effectively, we plan to expand the search functionality with additional filters and sorting options.
+This will allow job seekers to refine their searches based on more specific criteria, making it easier to find relevant job postings.

-- **User Feedback:** Integrate a feedback system for continuous improvement.
+3. **User Feedback System:** We aim to introduce a feedback system that allows users to share their experiences and suggestions directly through the platform.
+This will help us gather valuable insights for continuous improvement and better meet the needs of our users.

+4. **User-Uploaded Images:** We are working on enabling a feature that allows users, both companies and individuals, to upload their own profile image or logo.
+While the code to handle image uploads is already in place, it is not yet fully operational.
+In the interim, a default image is displayed depending on the type of user.
+For example, if a company or user has not uploaded an image, a standard placeholder will automatically be shown.
+This ensures that there is always an image associated with each profile, even if the custom upload feature is not utilised or is temporarily unavailable.

+These planned enhancements will not only add new capabilities to XemiJobs but also improve overall user satisfaction by providing a more secure, customisable, and user-friendly experience.

 ## Deployment